gomezcatalina/FishInverAtlas_Ricard/README.md

 The file "figures.R" contains the code developed to handle the generation of figures.
 The code associated with each figure is found in the folder "Figures-Rcode".
 The script uses data files from the "Figures-Data" folder and creates figures in the "Figures-Actual" folder.

-The folder "Mapping" contains R scripts to generate maps that won't change over time (e.g. annotated strata map).
+The folder "Mapping" contains R scripts to generate maps that won't change over time (e.g. annotated strata map), and also resources needed for maps (e.g. a mask for the survey area, strata polygons, etc).

 The folder "Report-generation" is the link between data extractions/analyses/figures and the generation of a Tech Report using csasdown.